 Delaware law requires the registration of all motorboats, including those powered by electric motors, if Delaware is its state of principal use.
 All motorboats launched from tidal access areas administered by the Division of Fish and Wildlife must be registered in Delaware or have a valid Tidal Access Boat Ramp Certificate. [alert type=”info” xclass=”col-xs-12

 There are authorized boat registration sales outlets throughout Delaware.
 Most offer both boat registration and boat ramp certificates.
 A few only offer boat ramp certificates.
 Kent County Div. of Fish and Wildlife Boat Registration Office(Boat registration and ramp certificates)89 Kings Hwy SWDover,

-A Boating/Fishing event permit from the Fish and Wildlife Natural Resources Police is required for safety reasons when holding an event on the water.
+A boating/fishing event permit from DNREC’s Fish and Wildlife Natural Resources Police is required for safety reasons when holding an event on the water.

 Brandi Besecker Fish and Wildlife Natural Resources Police 302-739-9913

 The Office of Boating Safety and Education promotes and supports the public’s effort to become better informed about boating safety.
 With the help of volunteers, the Office has successfully certified thousands of students.
 Each year the demand to educate the boating public grows; the Office constantly is searching for new boating volunteers.
 Qualified volunteers

 The Office of Boating Safety and Education takes great pride in educating Delaware’s youth on boating safety.
 They offer several programs to get children interested in and learning about boating safety.
 It’s important to start early so that each youngster is the best and the most knowledgeable boater he or she is capable of becoming.